patricoferris/medium-markdown/README.md

 --------------------------------
 ### Purpose
 The purpose of this project is two-fold for me:
-* Learn more NodeJS including Promises and creating a node module.
+* Learn more about writiing JavaScript in a NodeJS style, learning more about promises, async/await and how to create a node module.
-* Scratch and itch - there already exist node packages for exporting Medium articles to markdown files but I found that they didn't cope well with Github Gists or Codepen iFrames, two key components to most of my articles.
+* Scratch an itch - there already exist node packages for exporting Medium articles to markdown files but I found that they didn't cope well with Github Gists or Codepen iFrames, two key components to most of my articles.

 This project is far from bug-free, but I think the main objectives are currently working i.e. links, gists and Codepen iframes are all being exported so they work for my GatsbyJS blog.
 Feel free to leave issues, fork it or suggest improvements.